 Net financial debt represents the net level of financial debt contracted by the Group with external parties (e.g. bonds, commercial papers) after considering cash and investments readily convertible into cash.
-It is composed of the current and non-current financial debt, derivatives hedging financial debt and liquid assets less cash and cash equivalent and short-term investments.
-See Note 16.5 of the Consolidated Financial Statements of the Nestlé Group 2021 (www.nestle.com/sites/default/files/2022-02/2021-financial-statements-en.pdf) for the composition of Net financial debt and a reconciliation of the year-on-year Net financial debt evolution.
+As per the table below, it is composed of the current and non-current financial debt, derivatives hedging financial debt and liquid assets less cash and cash equivalent and short-term investments.